uv10000/P4/writeup_P4_behavioural_cloning_Ulrich_Voll.md

 The LeNet model was fitting quite well, no overfitting, and driving quite nicely and smoothely on Track 1.
 However, the vehicle turned right into the sand just after the bridge, every single time,  and I could not improve on this by merely tuning parameters.

-I was not sure if I should focus on getting more training data (I was having troubles with acquiring data on my own, as I did not have a joystick and am finding it very hard ) or on introducing a more complicated network architecture.
+I was not sure if I should focus on getting more training data (I was having troubles with acquiring data on my own, as I did not have a joystick and am finding it very hard to acquire reasonable data via keyboard) or on introducing a more complicated network architecture.

-I decided to start with the NVIDA architecture (as suggested in class, quoted above).
-This almost immediately did the trick.
+I decided to start with implementing the NVIDA architecture (as suggested in class, quoted above).
+Fortunately, this almost immediately did the trick.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
 As far as Track 1 is concerned it seems to be able to keep this up indefinitely.